ehansis/til/pages/automatic_quality.md

 I would guess, though, that the most important quality aspect of automation is the simplest: computers don't do typos.

-(Here is an [article on famous typos](https://www.six-degrees.com/the-high-cost-of-small-mistakes-the-most-expensive-typos-of-all-time/), off-topic and for your entertainment only.)
+(Here is an [article on famous typos](https://www.six-degrees.com/the-high-cost-of-small-mistakes-the-most-expensive-typos-of-all-time/), off-topic and for entertainment purposes only.)

 ## You, Robot